Alexander Cozens: Work

 The style used by Cozens before he finally settled in Britain may be seen in a collection of fifty-four early drawings, mostly Italian scenes, in the British Museum.
 Cozens lost them in Germany on his way from Rome to Britain, and they were only recovered by his son in Florence in 1776.
 They show him as a highly skilled draughtsman in the style of the time, with a feeling for elegant composition.
 Some are wholly in pen and ink in the manner of line engravings.
 Others show extensive landscapes, elaborately drawn in pencil, and partly finished in ink.
 Others are washed in monochrome, and some in colour of a timid kind.
 In most there is little sky, but in one he has attempted a bold effect of sunlight streaming through cloud, and brightly illuminating several distinct spots in the landscape.
 There are several broad pencil drawings on greenish paper heightened with white.
 Altogether these show that by this time Cozens was a well-trained artist who observed nature and was not without poetical feeling.
 After his arrival in Britain he appears, from some drawings in the Victoria and Albert Museum, to have adopted a much broader style, aiming at an imposing distribution of masses and large effects of light and shade.

 Henry Angelo, who (like Sir George Beaumont) was his pupil at Eton, described Cozens' unusual method of teaching in his Reminiscences:

-Cozens dashed out upon several pieces of paper a series of accidental smudges and blots in black, brown, and grey, which being floated on, he impressed again upon other paper, and by the exercise of his fertile imagination, and a certain degree of ingenious coaxing, converted into romantic rocks, woods, towers, steeples, cottages, rivers, fields, and waterfalls.
-Blue and grey blots formed the mountains, clouds, and skies'.
-An improvement on this plan was to splash the bottoms of earthenware plates with these blots, and to stamp impressions therefrom on sheets of damped paper.
+Cozens dashed out upon several pieces of paper, a series of accidental smudges and blots, in black, brown, and gray, which being floated on, he impressed again upon other paper, and, by the exercise of his fertile imagination, and a certain degree of ingenious coaxing, converted into romantic rocks, woods, towers, steeples, cottages, rivers, fields, and waterfalls.
+Blue and gray blots, formed the mountains, clouds, and skies....
+An improvement was incorporated on these first principles, I recollect, which was in splashing the bottoms of earthen-plates with these blots, and to stamp impressions therefrom on sheets of damped paper.